Oregon State visits Perez and Arizona State - WTOP News

 Tempe, Arizona; Wednesday, 9 p.m.
 EST

-BOTTOM LINE: Arizona State faces the Oregon State Beavers after Jose Perez scored 21 points in Arizona State’s 85-77 victory over the Utah Utes.
+BOTTOM LINE: Arizona State hosts the Oregon State Beavers after Jose Perez scored 21 points in Arizona State’s 85-77 victory over the Utah Utes.

-The Sun Devils have gone 8-3 in home games.
-Arizona State has a 6-9 record in games decided by 10 or more points.
+The Sun Devils are 8-3 in home games.
+Arizona State has a 6-9 record in games decided by at least 10 points.

-The Beavers have gone 3-10 against Pac-12 opponents.
-Oregon State is 4-3 when it wins the turnover battle and averages 12.1 turnovers per game.
+The Beavers are 3-10 against Pac-12 opponents.
+Oregon State allows 72.1 points to opponents while being outscored by 3.3 points per game.

-Arizona State scores 69.6 points per game, 2.5 fewer points than the 72.1 Oregon State allows.
-Oregon State has shot at a 43.7% rate from the field this season, 0.5 percentage points less than the 44.2% shooting opponents of Arizona State have averaged.
+Arizona State averages 69.6 points per game, 2.5 fewer points than the 72.1 Oregon State allows.
+Oregon State has shot at a 43.7% clip from the field this season, 0.5 percentage points fewer than the 44.2% shooting opponents of Arizona State have averaged.

-Jordan Pope is averaging 17.3 points and 3.4 assists for the Beavers.
-Tyler Bilodeau is averaging 1.0 made 3-pointers over the last 10 games for Oregon State.
+Jordan Pope is scoring 17.3 points per game with 2.4 rebounds and 3.4 assists for the Beavers.
+Tyler Bilodeau is averaging 15.0 points and 5.4 rebounds while shooting 53.3% over the past 10 games for Oregon State.

 LAST 10 GAMES: Sun Devils: 3-7, averaging 70.6 points, 31.1 rebounds, 11.8 assists, 8.9 steals and 3.2 blocks per game while shooting 41.6% from the field.
 Their opponents have averaged 76.5 points per game.